-- Parents/carers are required to support their child in understanding and signing the Online Safety Acceptable Use Agreement for pupils. - Parents/carers may only use personal mobile phones and devices in designated areas of the school unless otherwise informed, e.g. for specific events and activities.
-Under no circumstance should images be taken at any time on school premises that include anyone other than their own child, unless there is a pre-specified agreement with individuals and parents/carers.
-When a parent/carer is on school premises but not in a designated area, their phone/s must be switched off and out of sight. - Parents/carers should not assume that pupils can bring technological devices to school and should always check the school policy. - All cyberbullying incidents affecting children in the school should be reported immediately.
+- Parents/carers are required to sign the Online Safety Acceptable Use Agreement for pupils. - Parents/carers may only use personal mobile phones for specific events and activities when given specific permission.
+Under no circumstance should images be taken at any time on school premises that include anyone other than their own child, unless there is a prespecified agreement with individuals and parents/carers.
+When a parent/carer is on school premises their phone/s must be switched off and out of sight. - Parents/carers should not assume that pupils can bring technological devices to school and should always check the school policy. - All cyberbullying incidents affecting children in the school should be reported immediately.
 (If the incident involves an indecent image of a child the report must also be made immediately to the police for your own protection.)
 The school will investigate and respond to all reported cyberbullying incidents, liaising with others where appropriate.
 No reply should ever be sent to the sender/poster of cyberbullying content.
 If applicable block the sender and report abuse to the site.
 Evidence should be retained and shown in school and/or to the police.
 Evidence should not be forwarded. - The school may choose to set up social media sites, blogs or have some other online presence in its own name.
 Parents/carers, however, do not have the right to set up any site, page, chat group or any other online presence that uses the school name or logo in any form. - Any parent/carer, distressed or concerned about an aspect of school should make immediate contact with a member of staff rather than posting their concerns online.
 Parents/carers should not share school related information or images online or post material that may bring the school or any individual within it into disrepute.
 Negative postings about the school would impact on the reputation of the whole school community.
 Parents/carers are encouraged to report breaches so that we can protect the reputation of the school, staff, pupils and parents/carers.